Can I Use My Handgun for Hunting in Texas? (2026) Laws, Calibers, & Safety Checklist

 Your handgun is your trusty companion in the field, so choosing the right one is crucial.
 Here are some factors to consider when selecting a handgun for Texas handgun hunting:

-• Caliber: We discussed caliber selection earlier, but it's worth reiterating the importance of matching the caliber to the game you'll be hunting.
+• Caliber: Match the caliber to the game you'll be hunting.
 Consider factors like shot placement, stopping power, and recoil management.
+Remember: centerfire for big game, rimfire prohibited for deer.

-• Barrel Length: Barrel length influences handling characteristics and accuracy.
-Generally, longer barrels offer better sight radius and potentially improved accuracy, while shorter barrels provide for easier handling and maneuverability in close quarters.
+• Barrel Length: Longer barrels offer better sight radius and potentially improved accuracy, while shorter barrels provide easier handling and maneuverability in close quarters.

 • Weight: A lighter handgun might be ideal for extended periods of carrying while stalking game, but a heavier handgun can offer better recoil control during the shot.